CodeSonia/travelrMap/TESTING.md

 __Solution__
   - I added the missing `;`
   - I also stored the undefined variables
-  - However, it says that google and getLocation are unsused variable.
+  - However, it says that google and getLocation are unused variable.

 #### Hamburger JS file